 Today I found out that some Roman Catholics believe that Jesus is eternally on the cross.
 What does the Bible, especially the book of Hebrews, say about this belief?
 [800 words] Continue reading»

-Should we place our sins, problems, and burdens at the metaphorical “Foot of the Cross”?
-Or should we hand them over to God the Father through the real, resurrected, and exalted Jesus Christ, our intercessor?
-[800 words] Continue reading»
+Do we place our sins, problems, and burdens at the metaphorical “Foot of the Cross”?
+Or do we hand them over to God the Father through the real, resurrected, and exalted Jesus Christ, our intercessor?
+Continue reading»

 The creed, or hymn, which Paul quotes in Philippians 2:6-11, expresses the depths of humiliation, degradation and alienation that Christ suffered while fulfilling his earthly mission of redemption.